danthemanzx/crawl-custom-survival/README.md

 > Optional Arguments: **/help [2]**

 * **_/home_**
-Teleports player to their bed
+Teleports player to their bed.
+Costs one ender pearl for Heroes.

 * **_/player, /play_**
 Turn player into a Hero (Survival Mode)